-Queta feels privileged to have worked internationally on development and implementation of diversity teamwork strategies.
-A seasoned professional, she has been training, facilitating and coaching people in Fortune 500 companies, non-profit organizations, government, and small businesses for over twenty years.
+Queta feels privileged to have worked internationally on development and implementation of equity, diversity & inclusion strategies and trainings.
+A seasoned professional, she has been facilitating and coaching people in Fortune 500 companies, non-profit organizations, government, and small businesses for over twenty years.
 She has developed and delivered trainings across a myriad of cultures and worked in partnership with a variety of organizations.

-She is eternally grateful for and enriched by supportive and loving family and friends and lives in Portland with her amazing partner.
+Queta serves on the Roadmap to the Outdoors steering team, on the Governor’s Task Force on the Outdoors and is a founding board member for the Willamette River Network.
+She is eternally grateful for and enriched by supportive and loving family and friends and lives in Portland with her amazing partner and two cats.